 How Kubernetes works

-Kubernetes is based on a client-server model, it implements a layered architecture with master server controlling several nodes ( worker nodes ) on which containers are hosted.
-On each node there are a variable number of containers ( aka POD ) which run your services ( deployments or workloads )
+Kubernetes is based on a client-server model, it implements a layered architecture with a master server controlling several nodes ( worker nodes ) on which containers are hosted.
+On each node, there are a variable number of containers ( aka POD ) that run your services ( deployments or workloads )

 Read more here on creating a POD with Persistent volume